DanQing: An Up-to-Date Large-Scale Chinese Vision-Language Pre-training Dataset: Analysis

 \textbf{Data Scaling.} To evaluate the scalability of our proposed \dsname, we pretrain SigLIP2-B/32 for two epochs on varying data scales (10M, 30M, 60M, and 100M) and compare the performance trajectories of \dsname\ and Wukong.
 As shown in Fig.~\ref{fig:data scaling}, \dsname\ consistently achieves significant performance gains over Wukong across all data scales, with the improvements becoming more pronounced as the scale increases.
 Notably, Wukong’s retrieval performance plateaus beyond 30M samples, whereas \dsname\ continues to improve steadily from 30M to 100M, indicating that our dataset provides more effective supervision for large-scale vision-language pretraining.

 \textbf{Model Scaling.} To further investigate model scaling, we conduct experiments as illustrated in Fig.~\ref{fig:model scaling}.
 Specifically, we utilize 30M subsets from both \dsname\ and Wukong to train SigLIP2 models across various scales, including Base~(86M), Large~(303M), So~(400M), and g-opt~(1B).
 The results show that \dsname\ consistently outperforms Wukong in both classification and retrieval tasks.
-Moreover, the performance trajectory of \dsname\ exhibits a steeper scaling curve, suggesting that our dataset is more effective at leveraging increased model capacity to enable superior representation learning.
+Moreover, \dsname\ exhibits a steeper scaling curve, better leveraging increased model capacity for representation learning.